How to react when your colleague is burning out

 If you are a colleague at the same level as the person suffering from burnout, you could be experiencing the same work conditions.
 Being knowledgeable about burnout is especially helpful here.
 Bob, a teacher, said, “I’ve never had a colleague tell me they are experiencing burnout but they will certainly say, ‘I’m totally stressed’, as a cue for going for a coffee or walk to have a chat about work.”

 While you are talking to them—which is a great way of helping anyone—you’ll be able to assess whether this is a temporary issue or if their problem is more serious, partly by looking for the signs of burnout described above, and then coming up with ways to help.

-Maslach and Leiter suggest the following solutions:
+Maslach and Leiter suggest the following 13 tips: